 birth, and weaning

 is 30 or 31 days.
 One hopes for eight "kits"

 because the doe has eight nipples, and most nurse once

 a day.
 The milk is very rich.
 Some can nurse up to 12

 young but usually it is better to breed two does at once,

-young doe's extra kits over to the older,
+young doe's extra kits over to the older, experienced

-have.
 Usually fostering is done within five days of birth (before

 they get much hair”their eyes open day 8-10).

 you leave 14 babies in the box, the doe gets stressed

 out, and more than half will die.
 Sometimes the babies

 will bite at the doe trying to get more milk, and she

 will carry them out of the nest box.
 Sometimes their crying

 when they don't get fed or when they get stepped on by

-all of them to death, fearing danger
+all of them to death, fearing danger in an instinctive

-it's best to remove the two small ones.
+best to remove the two small ones.
 Otherwise, those will

 get skinny and rot away, or can get maggots in the summer.
-A

-thereafter to monitor conditions.
+day or two thereafter to monitor conditions.

 does have no interest in the bucks, and do not "need

 companionship."
 Sometimes a buck or doe will kill

 is pregnant.
-Bucks will try to mount does
+Bucks will try to mount does when they are

-will stop when told by the doe, and actually looks kind of surprised,
+when told by the doe, and actually looks kind of surprised,

 like, "So why are you in my cage then?"

-bucks will kill the babies if the buck and the doe are left
+bucks will kill the babies if the buck and the doe are

-are wrong; they are soon very
+the "experts" are wrong; they are soon very

-case when this did not happen, just for
+case when this did not happen, just for the record.)
+In

-him out of her nesting territory.
+of her nesting territory.

-two weeks, bunnies can run and hide, and at three weeks, the
+two weeks, bunnies can run and hide, and at three weeks,

-to separate the babies from the doe
+is not recommended to separate the babies from the doe

 until they are five weeks old.
 If there are six bunnies,

-leave the two smaller ones with the
+leave the two smaller ones with the mother for another

-bunnies to nurse, which could cause mastitis, or hardening
+to nurse, which could cause mastitis, or hardening

 of the breast tissue and possible subsequent infection.

-transplanted young bunnies will nibble for a day or two, and
+transplanted young bunnies will nibble for a day or two,

-the water nipple a few times each day for
+idea to press the water nipple a few times each day for

 the first three days until you are sure that at least

 very quickly!
-Actually, observation of
+Actually, observation of the young rabbits

-their faces afterwards at that age.
+faces afterwards at that age.
 If a production animal or

-a pet is to be selected from the litter, three weeks is a good
+a pet is to be selected from the litter, three weeks is

-minutes at first, then gradually increasing
+for about ten minutes at first, then gradually increasing

 up to 30 minutes at six weeks old.
 It's good to return

 the animal to the cage so it can urinate, otherwise it

 may learn a bad habit”peeing on you to get put back

 animals and selecting a pet